 They had been home-schooled when they lived with their father at his Neverland Ranch and at the sprawling family compound in Encino, designated "the Hayvenhurst House," but they were enrolled in private school after his death.

 "The children are doing so well,'' aunt La Toya Jackson told The Daily Beast in 2011.
 "Michael put masks on them to protect them and to keep them safe from anyone who wanted to hurt him.
 He's gone now.
 The first thing my mother did was say to them, 'Today we're unmasking you.
 Today the masks come off.'"

-And then...Blanket.
-Even his nickname ensured that he would be considered an enigma.
+But even the nickname Blanket ensured that Prince Michael II would be considered an enigma.

 "It's an expression I use with my family and my employees," Michael Jackson explained the moniker in an interview.
 "I say, 'you should blanket me, you should blanket her with something'—meaning, like, a blanket is a blessing.
 It's a way of showing love and caring."
 Meanwhile, the identity of Blanket's biological mother was never revealed.

 After his almost literal unveiling when he was 7, Blanket would make the occasional appearance with Paris and Prince at events honoring their dad, such as the 2011 premiere of Cirque du Soleil's Michael Jackson: The Immortal World Tour in Las Vegas and a tribute concert in 2013, when all three went onstage to introduce a satellite performance by Beyoncé.

 "They always say, 'Time heals,'" Paris told Rolling Stone.
 "But it really doesn't.
 You just get used to it."

 In 2012, after Katherine Jackson fell out of touch with her grandkids for 10 days, sparking a dramatic family rift that took awhile to settle, the kids' then-34-year-old cousin T.J.
 Jackson (the youngest son of Michael's brother Tito Jackson) was appointed co-guardian of Blanket, Paris and Prince, with their grandma's blessing.